Yihang-creator/2048/README.md

 - As a user, I want to be able to choose whether to load the game progress or start a new game and erase saved progress.
 - As a user, I want to be able to restart a new game in the middle of a game.
-- As a user, I want to be able to choose whether to save the score I get in this game to history ranking list.
+- As a user, I want to be able to save the score I get in this game to history ranking list.
 - As a user, I want to be able to access the ranking list.